quantnetwork/overledger-sdk-javascript-v2/README.md

 yarn add @quantnetwork/overledger-dlt-ethereum
 ```

 ## Getting started

 To get started, you can take a look at the examples folder for basic use cases.
 For more complicated use cases, please explore our Overledger demo application github [here](https://github.com/quantnetwork/quant-demo-application).

 ## API Reference

-The SDK packages provide functions for interacting with the Overledger API Gateway as well as support for offline account generation and transaction signing.
+The SDK packages provide functions for interacting with some of the Overledger API Gateway as well as support for offline account generation and transaction signing.
-The functions which interact with the Overledger API (send, get) return a promise with a standard Axios response which includes the BPI data in the `data` field.
+The functions which interact with the Overledger API (get, post) return a promise with a standard Axios response which includes the BPI data in the `data` field.

-Please check the examples folder for details on how to sign and send transactions, as well as how to perform account queries.
-The sdk reference page can be found [here](api_reference.md).

-The Overledger API Swagger docs can be found [here](https://docs.overledger.io/).
+The full Overledger API Swagger docs can be found [here](https://docs.overledger.io/).

 ## Development